Website Navigation for Screen Readers

 • In lab-based projects, provide access to equipment and supplies not otherwise available to undergraduates.

-If my mentee is awarded a PURA or Summer PURA, how do they receive their funding?
+If my mentee is awarded an HOUR fellowship, how do they receive their funding?

 HOUR staff and our undergraduate applicants are tremendously grateful to all university faculty, researchers and staff that serve as mentors for our undergraduate students.
 Your training, dedication, and support helps carry your fields of study further and grow the next generation of amazing researchers!